SJTU-Storage-Lab/SC2023AE_APSNet/README.md

 # SC2023AE_APSNet
-Supplemental code and dataset for Aging-aware Pseudo Siamese Network based Approach for SSD failure Prediction.
+Supplemental code and dataset for Exploit both SMART Attributes and NAND Flash Wear Characteristics to Effectively Forecast SSD-based Storage Failures in Clusters.

 We provide two experiment reproduction schemes:
 1. Experiment using Local Environment